energywebfoundation/ocn-node/README.md

 ocn.node.url = http://localhost:8080
 ```

-means that parties receive module enpoints starting with `http://localhost:8080`, for
+means that parties receive module endpoints starting with `http://localhost:8080`, for
 example `http://localhost:8080/ocpi/2.2/sender/locations` (the locations module's sender interface).

 Likewise, for a public node that accepts outside connections, the url might include the domain name, for example